-1 Towns of Gillingham, Blandford, Verwood and Weymouth
+&lt;sup>1 Towns of Gillingham, Blandford, Verwood and Weymouth

-11. Some postal addresses in Verwood are deemed catchment for both Ferndown Upper and Queen Elizabeth School and attendance at either will be eligible for transport from those addresses subject to the statutory walking distances.
+- 11. In the case of the Purbeck School, a young person will be eligible if the school is the nearest or catchment school and subject to the statutory walking distances. - 12.
+Some postal addresses in Verwood are deemed catchment for both Ferndown Upper and Queen Elizabeth School and attendance at either will be eligible for transport from those addresses subject to the statutory walking distances.